 Events of the last two years have weakened Morocco’s political position, and give hope for progress towards ending the conflict:

 · In December 2016, the Court of Justice of the European Union ruled that the EU-Morocco trade agreement does not include Western Sahara – weakening Morocco’s economic hold.
-This has been strengthened by a more recent legal opinion from the EU Advocate General regarding the EU-Morocco Fisheries Partnership Agreement in January 2018 which builds on the original ECJ ruling from December 2016.
+This has been strengthened by a more recent legal opinion from the EU Advocate General regarding the EU-Morocco Fisheries Partnership Agreement in January 2018 (and subsequent ruling in February 2018) which builds on the original ECJ ruling from December 2016.
 In May 2017, ships carrying Moroccan exports of phosphates from Western Sahara were seized, and the cargo of one impounded.
 Advocates from South Africa in this case are clear that Moroccan occupation of Western Sahara is illegal.

 · Morocco re-joined the African Union, tacitly admitting that its boycott of the AU over the inclusion of Western Sahara has not worked.